 The current level of debt – this can be your total debt.
 This FICO gives how many types of loans you are paying.

-For example, if you have a car and home loans, that’s equivalent to 2 loans and the total will be your current level of debt.
+For example, if you have a car and home loan, that’s equivalent to 2 loans and the total will be your current level of debt.
 Types of credit used – this is the credit you get from a lender.

 Length of credit history – FICO uses the length of your credit history to know the years you have been borrowing.
 New credit – this will record your most recent credit from different lenders.

-What are the different versions of FICO Scores
+What are the different versions of FICO Scores?

 This just means there is over one type of credit analysis.
 Your lenders can choose whatever they prefer to support their client base.